|

 Oikourgos is a catch-all for any service our family provides.

 We have many interests and activities.
 Read on to see why the name fits.
+Oikourgos in Biblical Greek means "working at home" according to

 Strong's Concordance Greek dictionary.
 I found it when looking up "sons of